httpdeveloper/react-native-custom-module/README.md

 React Native Custom Module Boilerplate

 ## Usage
  getModuleList() fetches list of native modules.
-This is only boilerplate implementation to build native module in React Natve.
+This is only boilerplate implementation to build native module in React Native.
 ```
 import CustomModule from 'react-native-custom-module';